- Solicitors For Business

 - News & Events

-Cryptocurrency Investigations & Prosecutions
+Cryptocurrency Solicitors for Investigations & Prosecutions

 Our business crime lawyers are well versed on the risks associated with cryptocurrencies and, as such, are well placed to help you deal with external investigations carried out by the Crown Prosecution Service (CPS), HM Revenue and Customs (HMRC) and the Financial Conduct Authority (FCA) and, ultimately, avoid prosecution.

 To speak to us about the consultation and advice we can provide, speak to a member of our team of cryptocurrency solicitors today.
 Call 0800 652 5559 or complete our online enquiry form and a member of the team will give you a call back as quickly as possible.

 In simple terms, a cryptocurrency is a digital currency that makes use of cryptography to ensure transactions are secure.
 In addition to operating as a medium of exchange, some users view the purchase of cryptocurrencies as an investment, and numerous exchanges have been set up to facilitate the trade in such digital assets.

 Cryptocurrency transactions are underpinned by blockchain technology, which creates a permanent and unalterable online ledger of every transaction made using the currency.
 Bitcoin is the first and most widely used cryptocurrency, and it is in fact possible to view every Bitcoin transaction that has taken place since its launch in 2009.

 Many reputable businesses of all sizes are now using cryptocurrencies as part of their day-to-day trading activities, ranging from global companies like Microsoft to art galleries in London.

 In 2017, Dadiani Fine Art became the first gallery in the UK to accept payment in Bitcoin and other cryptocurrencies, with the hope that such an approach would make the art market accessible to a wider variety of customers.